 A Ray of Sunshine Book One, Ray and Haley in the Kingdom of the Gobtrolls Book Two, and There’s Something About Kayla Book Three, were modeled after my three grandchildren, Ray Angelo, Haley Alexis, and Kayla Marie.

 I’ll never forget the day Ray proudly told me he was a boy superhero with magical abilities, while wearing a shirt knotted around his neck like a cape.
 Seeing him with such zeal, he motivated me to pursue this concept alongside him.
 As a result, a magical storybook series was created, inspired by the Harry Potter series.

-I’ve been a sucker for all those Hallmark romantic holiday movies for years—good feeling, falling in love, a happy ending love story.
-I didn’t read romance novels until a few years ago when I read Maybe This Time by Jennifer Crusie while at the doctor’s office.
+For years, I’ve been a sucker for all those Hallmark romantic holiday movies—good feelings, falling in love, a happy ending love tale.
+I didn’t read romance novels until a few years back, when I read “Maybe This Time” by Jennifer Crusie at the doctor’s office.

-It made me realize that I’m a romance-genre lover at heart, so I wrote my first romance story inspired by my relationship with my sisters.
-We were not rich, and we didn’t receive material things when we were growing up, but our parents had their own set of values that they instilled on us, which we imparted and passed down to our children.
-This value helps us manage our own lives in a highly effective way.
-Spoiled Brats Book Series was a reminder of our sisterhood.
+It made me realize that I’m a romance-genre fan at heart.
+So I penned my first romance novel, Forbidden Love, part of the Spoiled Brats Book Series inspired by my connection with my sisters.
+We were not wealthy, and we did not get material possessions as children, but our parents ingrained in us principles that we instilled and passed down to our children.
+This value enables us to govern our own lives in a highly effective manner.
+The Spoiled Brats Book Series reminded us of our sisterhood.